david-c14/Cookbook/Breads/Pain de Campagne.md

 1. Run a dough program
 1. When the dough is mixed, shape into a tight round ball and place on a prepared baking sheet.
 Loosely covered.
 1. Allow to rise for 45 minutes.
+1. Slash the top in the traditional way to allow for a final rise in the oven.
+Three parallel slashes in the top, followed by three more cross-wise.
 1. Bake in a preheated oven at 200ºC for 30 minutes with steam.